 Yet fifteen years ago, perhaps

 To inlay faded, classic Junes –

 The speaker goes on to explain how these horses are not all that they seem to be now.
 In the past, “fifteen year ago” precisely, they were racehorses.
-Their lives were much different then and their named have become fabled.
+Their lives were much different then and their names have become fabled.
 The speaker vaguely outlines what the races were like, with “Cups and Stakes and Handicaps.”
 Eventually, the names of these particular horses “were articifced / To inlay faded.”
-They were well known for period of time, and then mostly forgotten.
+They were well-known for a period of time and then mostly forgotten.